Paul Robinson (footballer, born November 1978): Wimbledon

 In July 2000 he moved down to the First Division with Wimbledon for a fee of £1.5 million.
 Robinson made just four league appearances in his three years with the Dons, spending time on loan with Burnley and Dundee United before joining Grimsby Town on loan towards the end of the 2001–02 season.
 Robinson re-joined Grimsby for the first three months of the 2002–03 season, scoring once against Sheffield United, but failed to do enough to earn himself a permanent transfer.
 After this he went on to play for Carlisle United on loan.
 His first goal for the club came in a 2–1 league defeat to York City.
 He also scored in their Football League Trophy run, in a 2–0 win over Wrexham.
 Carlisle made it to the final, but Robinson had already returned to Wimbledon before being released from the Selhurst Park club in March 2003.

 Blackpool

 He moved to Blackpool on a free transfer in March 2003 following his release by The Dons, he managed to score once against Notts County, before leaving several months later.

 Hartlepool United

 In July 2003 Robinson signed for Hartlepool United, where he scored seven league goals during the 2003–04 season, three of them coming in a memorable hat trick against his former club Grimsby, during an 8–1 win over The Mariners.

 York City

-In June 2004 he moved to York City, and became part of a veteran City squad that boasted the likes of Kevin Donovan, and also Paul Groves who had signed him for Grimsby, when he was player-manager at Blundell Park, after the completion of the 2004–05 season, Robinson was released by York.
+In June 2004, he moved to York City.
+After the completion of the 2004–05 season, Robinson was released by York.